cgsb/hitscore/src/doc/hosts_and_directories.md

     For the HiSeq **without Intensities**.
     - `/data/cgsb/gencore-raw/<SEQUENCER_NAME>` backups (`targ.gz`) of the runs
     (**without Intensities**).
     - `/data/cgsb/gencore/in/`: place where the submission sheets and files are treated (*HiSeq-only*).
     - `/data/cgsb/gencore/vol/`: root directory for Hitscore (fully managed by the software).
     - `/data/cgsb/gencore/backup/`: place to put the backups of the Hitscore database.
     - `/data/cgsb/gencore/out/`: “output” directory
         - Managed with Hitscore for the HiSeq (set of symbolic links pointing to `/data/cgsb/gencore/vol`).
         - Managed manually for the MiSeq (copy FASTQ files form `/scratch/gencore/miseq-M02455/<MISEQ_RUN>`).
+    - `/home/gencore/.config/hitscore/config.sexp` → important Hitscore
+    configuration file.